Managing Hardware Acceleration: Enable or Disable It in Your Browser

 3. Scroll down to the bottom, right hand side of the page and select System

-Note: Save any tasks in progress before disabling hardware acceleration.
+Note: Save any tasks in progress before disabling graphics acceleration.
 Chrome reopens the tabs that were opened before the relaunch but doesn’t save any of the data contained in them.

 How can I enable or disable hardware acceleration in Firefox?